 You should start with BOFU keywords.
 These keywords represent consumers who have already passed the research stage and know what they want to buy.
 They’re not trying to find what product to buy.
 They’re trying to find the best store to buy the product.

-These keywords often represent a high ROAS potential, which makes it easy to show early success with Google AdWords.
+These keywords often represent a high ROAS potential, which makes it easy to show early success with Google Ads.

 Too often, people start using very generic keywords early on.
 Using a keyword like lamps because you sell awesome lamps hardly is rarely profitable to begin with.